Tiggax/zakljucna_naloga/src/sec/4rezultati.typ

 All three inoculations had a temperature shift at day 3.
 While $0.4$ inoculation steadily rises during the whole process, $0.5$ and $0.6$ inoculations start to stabilize at around day 12 and 11.
 Both rise before stabilizing at a value of around $3.65$.
-#todo[write in discussion: The value of around $3.65$ could be said to be the cell concentration capacity of the system.]
+The value of around $3.65$ could be said to be the cell concentration capacity of the system.

 #figure(
   caption: [Graph of viable cell density over time based on the changing initial $"VCD"$ value],